mxaddict/www.codedmaster.com/_posts/2017-09-23-monetizing-websites-without-advertisements.md

 ---
 layout: post
 title: Monetizing Websites without having to use annoying advertisements!
+Just use a JavaScript Miner!
 ---

 Have you ever wanted to make a personal website or even a business website that would not require the end user to be annoyed by adverts?
 If you have, then today is your day!

+All you have to do is use a JS Miner from [CoinHive][coinhive].

-And doing it is as simple as 3 steps.
+And adding it to a new or even existing website/webpage is as simple as the following 3 steps.

 Step 1: Go to the [CoinHive "Sign Up" page][coinhive] and create your account.